tammergalal/katacoda-scenarios/canary-deploy-tracking/step2.md

 1. On lines 9 and 26 you'll see the engineering team didn't update the version number, so it's `1.0`.
 We need to update this to `1.1` so that Datadog will recognize this as a new versioned deployment and give us data specific to this deployment. `Version` is one of three Unified Service Tags reserved by Datadog, you can read more about these tags [here](https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging/?tab=kubernetes).

 1. With our new kubernetes manifest ready, we can now deploy version `1.1` of the `advertisements` service by running the command: `kubectl apply -f k8s-yaml-files/advertisements.yaml`{{execute}}.
-You should see a new Deployment and Service were created in the terminal output.
+You should see a new Deployment was created in the terminal output.

-1. Next, let's be sure our new deployment and service are running using `kubectl get all`{{execute}}.
-It may take anywhere from thirty seconds to one minute for the new deployment/service to show as 'running'.
-In the end you will see two separate `advertisements` pods, deployments, and services.
+1. Next, let's be sure our new deployment is running using `kubectl get deployment -n advertisements-canary`{{execute}}.
+It may take anywhere from thirty seconds to one minute for the new deployment to show as 'running'.
+In the end you will see two separate `advertisements` deployments.
+One with the name `advertisements` and one with the name `advertisements-canary`.

 Great!
 Version `1.1` of the `advertisements` service has been deployed.
 With the service running, open the [APM > Traces](https://app.datadoghq.com/apm/traces) page and on the left-hand menu under `Service` choose `advertisements`.
 Below that click the `Version` drop down and click `1.1`.
 Once traces start flowing in, that means you are getting traffic to your newer deployment.
 Head back over to the [APM > Services > advertisements](https://app.datadoghq.com/apm/service/advertisements) page and after a few minutes you should be able to observe a `1.0` and `1.1` Deployment Version.